sabrinacamp2/Non-Terra-GCP/Notes/Accessing Jupyter notebooks running in a GCP VM in a more secure way.md

 # start up terra notebook environment and jupyter notebook
 sudo docker run -e R_LIBS='/home/jupyter/packages' --rm -it -u jupyter -p 8080:8080 -v /mnt/disks/{folder-name}:/home/jupyter --entrypoint /bin/bash {terra-docker-image-path}

+# if using jupyter lab
 jupyter-lab --no-browser --port=8080

+# if using jupyter notebook
+jupyter-notebook --no-browser --port=8080
 ```

-Go to `localhost:8080` in a web browser to access your notebooks.
+- If using jupyter lab, go to `localhost:8080` in a web browser to access your notebooks.
+- If using jupyter notebooks, go to `localhost:8080/notebooks` in a web browser to access your notebooks.

 ### When things go wrong
 - **Suddenly, you can't load your notebook**<br><br>